altugbakan/accelerated-cpp-solutions/Section 1/README.md

 const std::string hello = "Hello";
 const std::string message = hello + ", world" + "!";
 ```
 The definitions are valid.
 The first definition is a generic string definition.
-In the second definition, at first it seems like we are adding two string literals, however, the add operation is left-associative so we are adding a string variable and a string literal in each operation.
+In the second definition, at first, it seems like we are adding two string literals, however, the add operation is left-associative so we are adding a string variable and a string literal in each operation.
 The operation can be visualized as follows:
 <p align=middle>(variable + literal) + literal</p>
 <p align=middle>variable + literal</p>
 <p align=middle>variable</p>